Star Wars (film): Critical response

-Gene Siskel, writing for the Chicago Tribune, said, "What places it a sizable cut above the routine is its spectacular visual effects, the best since Stanley Kubrick's 2001."
-In his 1977 review, Robert Hatch of The Nation called the film "an outrageously successful, what will be called a 'classic,' compilation of nonsense, largely derived but thoroughly reconditioned.
-I doubt that anyone will ever match it, though the imitations must already be on the drawing boards."
-In a more critical review, Jonathan Rosenbaum of the Chicago Reader stated, "None of these characters has any depth, and they're all treated like the fanciful props and settings."
-Peter Keough of the Boston Phoenix said, "Star Wars is a junkyard of cinematic gimcracks not unlike the Jawas' heap of purloined, discarded, barely functioning droids."

-In a 1978 appearance on The Tonight Show Starring Johnny Carson, scientist Carl Sagan called attention to the overwhelming whiteness of the human characters in the film.
+In a 1978 appearance on The Tonight Show Starring Johnny Carson, the scientist Carl Sagan called attention to the overwhelming whiteness of the human characters in the film.
 Actor Raymond St. Jacques echoed Sagan's complaint, writing that "the terrifying realization ... [is] that black people (or any ethnic minority for that matter) shall not exist in the galactic space empires of the future."
 (Note: A few black extras appear in Mos Eisley external shots, which were filmed in Tunisia.
-The treatment of the droids, who are sold like slaves and expelled from the Mos Eisley cantina, may allude to racial discrimination in the United States.)
-(Note: Having modeled the evil Galactic Empire upon the infamous Nazis, Lucas was surprised at accusations that his film promoted racism.)
-Writing in the African-American newspaper New Journal and Guide, Walter Bremond claimed that due to his black garb and his being voiced by a black actor, the villainous Vader reinforces a stereotype that "black is evil".
+Having modeled the evil Galactic Empire upon the infamous Nazis, Lucas was surprised by accusations that Star Wars promoted racism.
+(Note: Attributed to multiple references:)) Writing in the African-American newspaper New Journal and Guide, Walter Bremond claimed that due to his black garb and his being voiced by a black actor, the villainous Vader reinforces a stereotype that "black is evil".
+Bremond went on to call Star Wars "one of the most racist movies ever produced."

 The film continues to receive critical acclaim from contemporary critics.
-Metacritic, which uses a weighted average, assigned the film a score of 90 out of 100, based on 24 critics, indicating "universal acclaim".
-In his 1997 review of the film's 20th-anniversary release, Michael Wilmington of the Chicago Tribune gave the film four out of four stars, calling it "[a] grandiose and violent epic with a simple and whimsical heart".
-A San Francisco Chronicle staff member described the film as "a thrilling experience".
-In 2001 Matt Ford of the BBC awarded the film five out of five stars and wrote, "Star Wars isn't the best film ever made, but it is universally loved."
-Andrew Collins of Empire magazine, reviewing the 2006 DVD release, awarded the film five out of five and said, "Star Wars timeless appeal lies in its easily identified, universal archetypes—goodies to root for, baddies to boo, a princess to be rescued and so on—and if it is most obviously dated to the 70s by the special effects, so be it."
-CinemaScore reported that audiences for the film's 1999 re-release gave the film a "A+" grade.
+Metacritic, which uses a weighted average, assigned the film a score of 90 out of 100, based on 24 critics.
+In his 1997 review of the film's 20th-anniversary Special Edition release, Michael Wilmington of the Chicago Tribune called it a "grandiose and violent epic with a simple and whimsical heart".
+SFGate described the Special Edition version as "a thrilling experience".
+In 2001 Matt Ford of the BBC wrote, "Star Wars isn't the best film ever made, but it is universally loved."
+Reviewing the 2006 DVD release, Andrew Collins of Empire magazine said that Star Wars "timeless appeal lies in its easily identified, universal archetypes—goodies to root for, baddies to boo, a princess to be rescued and so on—and if it is most obviously dated to the 70s by the special effects, so be it."
+CinemaScore reported that audiences for the film's 1999 re-release gave the film an "A+" grade.